cm2435/tapas_model_deployment/README.md

 # Tapas model deployment to sagemaker with basic CI CD
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A brief description of your project.
+Heres a brief project to show the deployment of a NLP model to sagemaker inference servers using a custom bring your own container format with GPU, tests, logging and more.
 ## Table of Contents

 - [Getting Started](#getting-started)